Ziad-Tawfik/NodeJs-MongoDB-on-Google-Kubernetes-Engine-GKE-/README.md

     ![Jenkins VM](/Images/Jenkins-VM-Ext-IP.png)
     ![Jenkins 1](/Images/Jenkins1.png)

-9. SSH into Jenkins VM through GCP SSH-in-Browser or using command line as below to get the admin password mentioned in the above path and walkthrough the installation process installing the suggested plugins and creating
+9. SSH into Jenkins VM through GCP SSH-in-Browser or using command line as below to get the admin password mentioned in the above path and walkthrough the installation process installing the suggested plugins and creating an admin user.

     ![Jenkins 2](/Images/Jenkins2.png)
     ![Jenkins 3](/Images/Jenkins3.png)